huti26/huti26.github.io/README.md

 Website to test out Bootstrap, JavaScript & Webdevelopment basics.
 Filled with a bit of statistics regarding Teamfight Tactics.

+# To Do
+- update dependencies
+- test if using svg instead of png is better
+- update numbers to latest tft patch

 # Building

 Clone the repo